AAGiron/acme-pqc-negotiation/draft-giron-acme-pqc-negotiation.md

 # 2 Certificate Algorithm Negotiation

 In order to allow ACME client implementations to select their preferred certificate algorithm set, this document specifies servers to implement a new endpoint named /cert-algorithms.
-The new endpoint can be reached without the need of an account with the server, thus saving resources.
-As PQC standardization evolves, this document does not specifies one default configuration or algorithm.
+The new endpoint can be reached after a GET /dir (see Figure 1 below).
+The client does not need to create an account with the server, thus saving resources.
+As PQC standardization evolves, this document does not specify one default configuration or algorithm.
 ACME implementations can select their preferred (or default) configurations, but they should also allow users to choose at least in the first certificate issuance (renewals can be automated with the same configuration).

  +------+                       +------+
  | ACME |                       | ACME |